gilescope/book-exploring-async-basics/src/1_what_is_async.md

 We call the concept of progressing multiple tasks at the same time `Multitasking`.
 There are several ways to multitask.
 One is by progressing tasks concurrently, but not at the same time.
 Another is to progress two tasks at the same time in parallel.
+Parallelism can be a kind of concurrency, but it's not the only way.

 When we progress tasks concurrently we say they progress in an asynchronous manner.
 Asynchronous code execution is therefore the way we handle concurrency in programming.